HyperCriSiS/Bubble-Card-Modules/Badgy-Conditions/Badgy-Conditions.md

 - Separate effects for entity and icon badges
 - Various animations and color options

+### Sub-Button Effects
+- Various animations and color options

 ### Supported Animation Types
-- Standard: Pulse, Rotation, Glow, Shake, Float, Zoom, Heartbeat
-- Additional: Spin-360, Flip, Vibrate
+- Standard: Pulse, Rotation, Glow, Shake, Float, Zoom, Heartbeat, Spin-360, Flip, Vibrate

 Configure this module via the editor or in YAML, for example: